PrioteasaAndrei/QA-with-transformers-WS23/README.md

 Questions:
   - Where to run OpenSearch?
 Asure or AWS free trials and run it there
   - What is the point of paragraphing the document if the average abstract size (in tokens) is 220?
-Does that mean that a single embedding for the whole paragraph cannot be used for STS?
+Does that mean that a single embedding for the whole paragraph cannot be used for STS? whatever
   - Are we allowed to use other data such as metadata, document content etc?
+Yes

 First Task: DB
   1. Find appropiate way to represent documents (\n, paragraphs, find right size for the documents etc.) - trial and error